 BCR Energy Sector Guide (v1.1) Applicability Conditions Applicability of the project Only peak-centrals, mini-hydroelectric, and small hydroelectric plants (PCH) are included, i.e., with an installed capacity of less than 20,000 kW.
 Additionally, the operation must be continuous flow, either in unconnected or interconnected areas.
 Furthermore, if the PCH diverts the river flow, it must ensure a permanent environmental flow in the natural riverbed.
 Finally, PCH with reservoirs or dams are not included.
 All the plants (and instances) of Genneia's project are solar generation and not hydroelectric generation.
 Therefore, this condition does not apply.
 Geothermal and tidal energy sources are not included.
 The energy source for all plants (and instances) of Genneia's project is photovoltaic solar energy.
 Therefore, this condition does not apply.
-Only projects with activities associated with renewable energies, or that, as a result of project activities, replace fossil fuels with NCRE, are included.
-All the plants (and instances) of Genneia's grouped project generate renewable energy since photovoltaic solar energy is classified as NCRE according to the BCR Energy Sector Guide v1.1, Scope section, page 6.

-Table 17: Applicability conditions of BCR Energy Sector Guide and fulfillments made bythe grouped project.
+Table 17: Applicability conditions of BCR Energy Sector Guide and fulfillments made by the grouped project.